Observation-Management-Service/ewms-task-management-service/README.md

 A Task Management Service for EWMS

 The TMS is the central component responsible for communication between the [WMS](https://github.com/Observation-Management-Service/ewms-workflow-management-service) and an [HTCondor](https://htcondor.org/) pool.
-It runs on an HTCondor access point (AP).
+It runs on an HTCondor Access Point (AP).
 This service:

 - **Starts** condor clusters for new taskforces (1:1), see [taskforce](https://github.com/Observation-Management-Service/ewms-workflow-management-service#taskforce).
 - **Stops** condor clusters (`condor_rm`) when necessary.